Lomray-Software/react-mobx-manager/docs/index.md

 The package is opinionated in the useful places:

+- it acts like scoped DI for feature-level state and logic
 - it separates `global` and `relative` store ownership
 - it lets child components reach ancestor stores through parent lookup
 - it avoids keeping unnecessary store instances alive
+- it lets stores compose with other stores without prop drilling
+- it keeps methods and state on stores, so components do not need hook dependency gymnastics
 - it works with Suspense, SSR, streams, persistence and React Native scenarios

 If that model matches how your app is structured, the library becomes straightforward to use and scale.